delventhalz/open-folio/README.md

 An online edition of Shakespeare's First Folio, formatted in semantic HTML, and deployed with a CSS based interface allowing for on-the-fly reformatting of each play.
-Currently in open alpha.
+Currently in an open alpha.